-CAC ON YOUR Mac INSTALL CHECKLIST PAGE for Mac OS 10.13 Ventura
+CAC ON YOUR Mac INSTALL CHECKLIST PAGE for Mac OS 14.x Sonoma and Mac OS 13.x Ventura

-Mac OS Ventura looks more like iOS, which is why this special page was created
+Mac OS Monterey and Ventura look more like iOS, which is why this special page was created

 6 "high level" steps needed, follow down the page to make this a painless systematic process